-In Business Modle Canvas workshop, you'll learn how to frame and answer key questions about a business model and execute.
+In Business Model Canvas workshop, you'll learn how to frame and answer key questions about a business model and execute it.

 - Ability to substantially ideate, describe, evaluate and discuss a business model using the Business Model Canvas

-- Hands-on understanding of how to user personas and problem scenarios to articulate the Offer’s key drivers
+- Hands-on understanding of how to use personas and problem scenarios to articulate the Offer’s key drivers

 - Hands-on understanding of how to use the AIDA(OR) framework and storyboards to evaluate the effectiveness of Customer Relationships and Channels